Aminadav/node-run-middleware/README.md

 When developing Express NodeJS REST API's many times you need to call to one REST API's from another endpoint URL.
 For example, you have an API to get specific user by id

-	app.get('/get-user:id',function(req,res){
+	app.get('/get-user/:id',function(req,res){
 		/*
 			DoSome MongoDB queries...()
 		*/
 		res.send(currentUser)
 	})

-Now your APP need the same API.
+Now your app need the call same API, from another API.
 What you usually do is moving the functions outside of the express midlleware

-	app.get('/remove-user:id',function(req,res){
+	app.get('/remove-user/:id',function(req,res){
 		/*
-			this API to work, need in the begining to get the user API What should I do?
+			this API for work, need in the begining to get the user API What should I do?
+		*/
+		/*
+			getTheUser()
+			Remove the user()
 		*/

 	}

 The solution is: